Joan Eakin Ph.D. (Sociology)

 1980-87 Assistant Professor, Department of Community Health Sciences, University of Calgary, Alberta

-1987- present University of Toronto (Department of Behaviourl Science, Department of Public Health Sciences, Dalla Lana School of Public Health)
+1987- 2014 University of Toronto (Department of Behavioural Science, Department of Public Health Sciences, Dalla Lana School of Public Health)

-Founder and Director, Centre for Critical Qualiative Health Research
+Founder and Director, Centre for Critical Qualiative Health Research, 2009-2014

 Past President, CARWH (Canadian Association for Research in Work and Health)